-Snacks known to be high in sugar, saturated fat, salt, additives and preservatives, including the following:
+- Snacks known to be high in sugar, saturated fat, salt, additives and preservatives, including the following:

-- Crisps (including crisp-style snacks)
+- o Crisps (including crisp-style snacks)

-Fizzy drinks
+- o Fizzy drinks

-- Sweets, chewing gum
+- o Sweets, chewing gum

-Chocolate biscuits/bars
+- o Chocolate bars

+- o Energy / Sports drinks

+- o Biscuits

+- o Popcorn.

-- Due to the incidence of severe allergy to peanuts and mixed nuts amongst some pupils, we ask you to avoid peanuts or any other type of nut in school lunches.
+Due to the incidence of severe allergy to peanuts and mixed nuts amongst some pupils, we ask you to avoid peanuts or any other type of nut in school lunches.

-- popcorn